Inverse Multiobjective Optimization Through Online Learning: Online learning for IMOP

 From now on, given any $ \mfy \in \cY, \theta \in \Theta $, we denote $ \mfx(\theta) $ the efficient point in $ X_{E}(\theta) $ that is closest to $ \mfy $.
 Namely, $ l(\mfy,\theta) = \norm{\mfy - \mfx(\theta)}^{2}$.

-\begin{lemma} Under Assumptions \ref{assumption:set-assumption} - \ref{assumption:lipschitz1}, the loss function $ l(\mfy,\theta) $ is uniformly $ \frac{4(B+R)\kappa}{\lambda} $-Lipschitz continuous in $ \theta $.
+\begin{lemma} Under Assumptions \ref{set-assumption} - \ref{lipschitz1}, the loss function $ l(\mfy,\theta) $ is uniformly $ \frac{4(B+R)\kappa}{\lambda} $-Lipschitz continuous in $ \theta $.
 That is, $ \forall \mfy \in \cY, \forall \theta_{1},\theta_{2} \in \Theta $, we have

-\end{lemma} The key point in proving Lemma \ref{lemma:lipschitz} is the observation that the perturbation of $ S(w,\theta) $ due to $ \theta $ is bounded by the perturbation of $ \theta $ by applying Proposition 6.1 in \cite{bonnans1998optimization}.
-Details of the proof are given in supplementary material.
+\end{lemma} The key point in proving Lemma \ref{lipschitz} is the observation that the perturbation of $ S(w,\theta) $ due to $ \theta $ is bounded by the perturbation of $ \theta $ by applying Proposition 6.1 in \citet{bonnans1998optimization}.
+Details of the proof are given in Appendix.